Gravity as the Source of Curvature, not curvature as the source of gravity

 No Core → No Gravity → No Space

-1. Motion Comes First in PEI
+1. Motion Comes First in PRI

 Objects always try to move straight.